Skip to main content

 3. Stream Processing: In this layer, data is handled and studied instantly as it moves through the system, using tools like Apache Flink, Apache Storm, or Spark Streaming.

-4. Real-time Storage: The storage part is designed for quick reading and writing, like in-memory databases (Redis, Apache Ignite) or NoSQL databases (MongoDB, Cassandra).
+4. Real-time Storage: The storage part is design for quick reading and writing, like in-memory databases (Redis, Apache Ignite) or NoSQL databases (MongoDB, Cassandra).

 5. Batch Storage: The storage section is for old data and batch tasks, usually using distributed storage systems like Hadoop HDFS or Amazon S3.